extremepayne/cs-3310-inversions/README.md

 Includes both O(n²) naive version using nested for loops and O(n\*log(n)) version using mergesort.

+This assignment helped me get comfortable actually using Rust slices to pass array subsegments back and forth through the recursion.

 ## Example usage:

 `cargo run --release` or `cargo run --release -- s`